losttype/blog.losttype.com/src/2018-05-14-sonic-sans-the-making-of-hamburger-fonts.md

 <figure>
 ![I was pleasantly surprised to see that the words ‘CORN DOGS’ naturally justify almost perfectly in the SONIC Sans Extended Light font.]({{site.baseurl}}/src/media/CORNDOGS.png)
-<figcaption>I was even pleasantly surprised to see that the words ‘CORN DOGS’ naturally justify almost perfectly in the SONIC Sans Extended Bold font.
+<figcaption>I was even pleasantly surprised to see that the words ‘CORN DOGS’ naturally justify almost perfectly in the SONIC Sans Extended Light font.

 </figcaption>
 </figure>